CSE587A-permanent-org/assignment_name/README.md

     - Change the name of the hidden `.vscode/assignment_name.code-workspace` to `.vscode/<new_name>.code-workspace`
+    - Using your favorite text editor, search for all instances of `assignment_name` and replace with your actual assignment name.
+I use the vscode find all/replace all function for this.

 1. Run `poetry install`
     - At this point, you can either set the python interpreter in your current